 Click here to make a donation to support this ministry.

 Area Interfaith Outreach

-St. Peter’s is an active member of the Area Interfaith Outreach, a non-profit organization dedicated to providing emergency food and shelter needs for those in the community.
+St. Peter’s is an active member of the Area Interfaith Outreach, a non-profit organization dedicated to providing emergency food for those in the community.
 A church member serves on the AIO board, and various volunteers coordinate the weekly collection of food supplies for the AIO pantry, located at the intersection of Thomaston Street and Broadway in Rockland.
 During the Sunday worship services, the collected food is blessed during the offertory before being delivered to the AIO Pantry.
 For more information, visit the AIO Website (aiofoodpantry.org).
 If you are interested in becoming active in this ministry contact the church office.

 Episcopal Church Women Outreach Projects